yviedev/yviedev.github.io/_posts/2016-09-14-end-of-summer.md

 ---
 The end of summer is nigh and the sweltering NYC heat has dissipated (somewhat).
 I am glad to not be sweating to death the minute I walk outside.
 Now I am just huffing and puffing my way up several flights of subway stairs like any other NYer.

 Last night, I received my creditentials to access the "pre-work" material for Actualize.
-The student portal is web application is nuilt with ROR (obvi).
+The student portal is web application is built with ROR (obvi).
 I am really excited to get started!
 The pre-work is mandatory and must be successfully completed in other to continue with the live course portion (which starts in late October).

 I am a little nervous about throwing all of my energy into Actualize.
 Truth be told my favorite pastimes include sleep and reality TV -- both of which are going to seriously be compromised over the next 4 months in an effort to stay on track but it is my intention to successfully complete this program without crashing and burning.